aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/_index.md

 - Aspose.Email for Java (download from the official site).
 - A temporary license file if you’re testing beyond the evaluation period.

-## How to Convert EML to MSG Using Aspose.Email for Java?
+## How to save email as MSG using Aspose.Email for Java
-Below is a high‑level walkthrough.
-The actual code stays exactly the same as in the linked tutorials, so you can copy‑paste it directly.

-1. **Add the Aspose.Email JAR to your project** – either via Maven or by placing the JAR in your classpath.
+1. **Add the Aspose.Email JAR** to your project via Maven or by placing the JAR on the classpath.
-2. **Load the EML file** – the `MailMessage` class reads the source file.
+2. **Load the EML file** with `MailMessage.load("source.eml")`.
-3. **Save as MSG** – call the `save` method with the `MailMessageSaveType.MSG` option.
+3. **Save as MSG** by calling `mailMessage.save("output.msg", MailMessageSaveType.MSG)`.
-4. **(Optional) Render to HTML** – use `MailMessage.save` with `MailMessageSaveType.HTML` to get a web‑friendly version.

-> **Pro tip:** If you only need the message body as HTML, set `MailMessageSaveOptions.setPreserveOriginalHeaders(false)` to reduce file size.
+> **Pro tip:** Use `MailMessageSaveOptions.setPreserveOriginalHeaders(false)` when you only need the message body; this reduces the final file size.

+## How to extract email attachments while converting
+When you call `save` with `MailMessageSaveType.MSG`, Aspose.Email automatically copies each attachment into the MSG container.
+If you need the raw attachment files as well, iterate over `mailMessage.getAttachments()` and write each stream to disk before or after the conversion.

+## How to save email as HTML (or MHTML)
+The same `save` method supports `MailMessageSaveType.HTML` and `MailMessageSaveType.MHTML`.
+Simply replace the save type:

+`mailMessage.save("output.html", MailMessageSaveType.HTML);`

+This gives you a web‑friendly version that can be displayed in browsers without Outlook.

+## How to convert email to PDF
+For PDF output, use `MailMessageSaveType.PDF`.
+The conversion retains the visual layout, including embedded images, making it ideal for archiving or reporting.

+`mailMessage.save("output.pdf", MailMessageSaveType.PDF);`

+## Common Use Cases
+- **Migration projects** – Move legacy EML archives into Outlook for end‑user accessibility.
+- **Legal e‑discovery** – Preserve email evidence in MSG or PDF format with full metadata.
+- **Webmail integrations** – Render incoming EML messages to HTML for display in web applications.
+- **Batch processing** – Convert entire folders of EML files to MSG, HTML, or PDF in a loop.

+## Common Issues and Solutions
+- **Missing attachments** – Ensure you are using the latest Aspose.Email version; older releases had a known bug with inline images.
+- **Large files cause OutOfMemoryError** – Process files one at a time and dispose of `MailMessage` objects after each save.
+- **Password‑protected EML** – Decrypt the message first using `MailMessage.load("encrypted.eml", password)` before conversion.

 ## Available Tutorials